 PARI-MUTUEL LEVY FUND

-13(1) The Pari-Mutuel Levy Fund is hereby established for the promotion of horse racing in Manitoba to be distributed in accordance with a plan of distribution approved by the minister under section 15.
+The Pari-Mutuel Levy Fund is hereby established for the promotion and support of horse racing in Manitoba.

-13(2) The commission must deposit into the Fund all levies remitted to it and interest on the levies less the deductions by the commission under section 12.
+The authority must deposit into the Fund all levies remitted to it and any interest paid under section 11.

-13(4) The commission shall hold the Fund in a separate bank account in a bank or trust company.
+The authority shall hold the Fund in a separate bank account in a bank or trust company.

-14(1) The commission shall keep the records relating to the Fund required by the minister.
+The authority shall keep the records relating to the Fund required by the minister.

-18(1) An operator shall keep the records and books of account, in the form and containing the information, required by the commission.
+An operator shall keep the records and books of account, in the form and containing the information, required by the authority.

 (a) at the operator's place of business in Manitoba; or

-(b) if the operator has no place of business in Manitoba, at a place in Manitoba approved by the commission.
+(b) if the operator has no place of business in Manitoba, at a place in Manitoba approved by the authority.

-19 The commission may audit the records and books of account of an operator.
+The authority may audit the records and books of account of an operator.

-20(1) An operator holds all levies collected under subsection 9(1) in trust for the commission.
+An operator holds all levies collected under subsection 9(1) in trust for the authority.

-20(2) The commission may, by serving a notice in writing on the operator, require the operator to hold all levies collected under subsection 9(1) in a separate trust account, and the operator shall without delay place the levies in a separate bank account and shall not withdraw or permit the withdrawal of money from the account except as directed by the commission.
+The authority may, by serving a notice in writing on the operator, require the operator to hold all levies collected under subsection 9(1) in a separate trust account, and the operator shall without delay place the levies in a separate bank account and shall not withdraw or permit the withdrawal of money from the account except as directed by the authority.

-21(1) The commission may assess the amount of levies and interest to be remitted by the operator if
+The authority may assess the amount of levies and interest to be remitted by the operator if

 (a) the operator fails to file a return in accordance with section 10;

-(b) the commission reasonably believes that a return filed by the operator is incorrect or misleading; or
+(b) the authority reasonably believes that a return filed by the operator is incorrect or misleading; or

 (c) the operator fails to collect or remit the levies.